 Siobhan Angus is an art historian, curator, and organizer.
-Specializing in the history of photography and the environmental humanities, her current research explores the visual culture of resource extraction with a focus on materiality, perceptions of nature, and environmental justice.
-Her scholarship also engages with the history of capitalism and labor, settler colonial studies, temporality and scale in the geological turn, and the relationship between art, science, and industry.
-Her book, Camera Geologica, is forthcoming with Duke University Press.
+Specializing in the history of photography and the environmental humanities, her current research explores the visual culture of resource extraction with a focus on materiality, labor, and environmental justice.
+Her book, Camera Geologica: An Elemental History of Photography, is forthcoming with Duke University Press in Spring 2024.
 At the heart of her research program lies an intellectual and political commitment to environmental, economic, and social justice.

 siobhan.angus [@] carleton.ca or @SiobhanAngus